latchset/jose/README.md

     $ meson test

-To build a FreeBSD, HardendBSD or OPNsense package
+To build a FreeBSD, HardenedBSD or OPNsense package
 use:

     (as root) # pkg install meson pkgconf jansson openssl